romankurnovskii/leetcode-apps/explanations/2657/en.md

 **High-level approach**
 For each prefix position i, we maintain sets of elements seen so far in both arrays.
 The number of common elements at position i is the size of the intersection of these two sets.

-![Prefix arrays showing common elements at each position]

 **Brute force vs. optimized strategy**

   * **Brute Force:** For each prefix, check all elements in both arrays up to that position - this is what we do, and it's efficient.